fedoranimus/todoist-api/source/includes/_items.md

-user_id | The owner of the task (a unique number). project_id | The id of the project to add the task to (a unique number). content | The text of the task (a string value). date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
+user_id | The owner of the task (a unique number). project_id | The id of the project to add the task to (a unique number). content | The text of the task (a string value). date_string | The date of the task, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string if not set).
 Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). date_lang | The language of the `date_string` (valid languages are: `en`, `da`, `pl`, `zh`, `ko`, `de`, `pt`, `ja`, `it`, `fr`, `sv`, `ru`, `es`, `nl`). due_date_utc | The date of the task in a format like `Mon 07 Aug 2006 12:34:56 +0100` (or `null` if not set). priority | The priority of the task (a number between `1` and `4`, `4` for very urgent and `1` for natural).